-We provide strong and forced mobility for the full Java programming language by using a preprocessor that translates an extension of Java with strong mobility into weakly mobile Java code that explicitly maintains the execution state for all threads as a mobile data structure [36], [37].
-For the target weakly mobile code we currently use IBM's Aglets framework [38].
+We provide strong and forced mobility for the full Java programming language by using a preprocessor that translates strongly mobile source code into weakly mobile source code [29], [30].
 The generated weakly mobile code maintains a movable execution state for each thread at all times.